genoni-studio/nextjs-tailwind-4/README.md

 ## Configuration

-Prior to version 4, Tailwind used a config file to determine what categories of classes to load.
+Prior to version 4, Tailwind used a config file to determine what categories of classes to enable or redefine.
 With version 4, that configuration happens in a CSS file.
-To disable categories, for example the all color classes, you use the following syntax:
+To disable categories, for example all color utility classes, you use the following syntax:

 ```css
 @theme {